 Our teachers collaborate regularly around academic progress and instructional strategies.
 Technology is also a cornerstone of our work with students.
 We utilize a number of digital platforms to promote knowledge growth for all learners.
-We also work year-round on literacy both with universal access time for reading and targeted writing instruction by genre.
+We also work year-round on literacy and math differentiation with WIN (What I need) time.
 Classroom teachers work closely with specialist teachers to ensure individual student needs are being met.
 At Lafayette Elementary, students who need it are offered both reading and math intervention.
 Our daily expanded learning program (ASES) offers help with homework in grades TK-5, as well as extra support for struggling readers.
 It also engages our students in sports activities including a bike club, crafts, cooking, music, cultural explorations, and much more.
-The ASES program currently supports students with homework assistance and numerous other academic activities.
+The Afterschool program currently supports students with homework assistance and numerous other academic activities.